Acne occurs when oil, dead skin cells, and bacteria build up inside hair follicles, resulting in infection and inflammation.

 - Blackheads: These are small, round bumps with black spots in the centers.
 Each spot is oxidized sebum, not dirt.

 - Whiteheads: These are small, round bumps with white centers.
-They are firmer than blackheads and will not empty if a person squeezes them.

 - Pustules: These are small bumps with an inflamed base and a white, pus-filled head.